Teaching that puts more thinking into learning

 Our modular P4C Plus Foundation training programme works for online and in-person training.

 P4C Plus is fun: students and teachers love it.
-Take a look at this video from Bow School, London to see what we mean.
+Take a look at these videos to see what we mean.

-P4C Plus creates space for open inquiry in response to a stimulus, or provocation.
-Without practice in open inquiry, where the pupils make and choose their own questions for discussion, the spirit of inquiry can fade away.
-With it, every lesson can be seen by pupils as an opportunity to ask questions – whether questions of meaning or value judgement, or questions seeking information.
+P4C Plus creates space for inquiry.
+Once the spirit of inquiry is infused into teaching, every lesson becomes an opportunity to ask questions – whether questions of meaning or value judgement, or questions seeking information.

 P4C Plus gives teachers practice and guidance in philosophical facilitation moves that widen or deepen inquiry.
 It helps teachers keep dialogue constructive, focus on concept connections, draw on relevant reflections and push for reasons.